gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 A foul is a penalty called by a quiz official against a quizzer or team for conduct that breaks the text of spirit of the rules.

 - Fouls may be called by any quiz official actively involved in the current quiz.
-- A foul must be called before the quizmastger makes known the next question's type.
+- A foul must be called before the quizmaster makes known the next question's type.

 The quizzer upon whom a foul is called becomes ineligible to jump on that question number, including any alphanumeric question numbers.
 The chair remains ineligible to jump on that question number, including any alphanumeric question numbers, even if the quizzer who committed the foul is substituted for.